elnormous/ouzel/README.md

 * Localization support via loading string translations and UTF-8 string support
 * Software audio mixer for sound effect playback
 * High DPI support on Windows, macOS, and iOS
-* Easy to install (just pull the repository and it's subrepositories and build it)
+* Easy to install (just pull the repository and build it)

 ## Example app